 I try not to serve fried food to my kids but my mom’s recipe for these are best extra crispy.
 Unfortunately, this can only be achieved by frying.
 Just try not to eat them before your guests arrive!

-2 1/2 lbs. chicken wings – washed and towel dried
+2 1/2 lbs. chicken wings – washed and dried with a paper towel

 1 cup flour